Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 Where you **should** use errors:

 - I/O errors that aren't usually expected to happen
-- Out of memory conditions or other resource exhaustion
+- Out of memory conditions or other unexpected resource exhaustion
 - Invalid arguments passed to your function that should have been preventable by adhering to its documentation
 - Invalid userdata passed to your code that should have been